mnot/ietf-comments/examples/ad_comments.md

 did with these suggestions.

 "Table of Contents", paragraph 2, nit:
-> e critical infrastructure of many Web sites.
-Typically, HTTP intermediaries
+> critical infrastructure of many Web sites.

 Nowadays, it's more common to write this as one word.

 Section 2.1.1. , paragraph 6, nit:
-> ed HTTP Status Code.
-When generating a HTTP response containing "error", its
+> HTTP Status Code.
+When generating a HTTP response containing error, its

 Use "an" instead of "a" if the following word starts with a vowel sound, e.g.
 "an article", "an hour".
 (Also elsewhere.)

 Section 2.1.2. , paragraph 1, nit:
->  protocol identifier is able to be expressed as an sf-token using ASCII encod
+> protocol identifier is able to be expressed as an sf-token

 Avoid the passive voice after "to be able to".